munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 #### 2. What's polymorphism in OOP?

-- Polymorphism can be defined as a condition that occurs in many different forms.
+- Polymorphism is the condition of occurrence in different forms.
+- Polymorphism refers to the use of a single type entity (method, operator or object) to represent different types in different scenarios.
-- It is a concept in Python programming wherein an object defined in Python can be used in different ways.
+- Polymorphism is a concept in Python programming wherein an object defined in Python can be used in different ways.
-- It allows the programmer to define multiple methods in a derived class, and it has the same name as present in the parent class.
+- Polymorphism allows the programmer to define multiple methods in a derived class, and it has the same name as present in the parent class.
 - Such scenarios support method overloading in Python.

-- Describe polymorphism and provide 2 examples ...
-Explain the exmaples
+- Example 1:
 ```commandline
 class Lion:
     def diet(self):